 - The amazing world of lichens is nicely introduced at the University of California Museum of Paleontology’s website.
 For great photos of these plants that often make their homes on trees, see The Lichens of North America.

-- More on the benefits provided by trees can be found at numerous Web sites, but here are two excellent starting points: Benefits of Trees in Urban Areas and Center for Urban Forest Research.
+- More websites on the benefits provided by trees can be found by searching online for “benefits of urban trees,” but here are three excellent starting points: